 Now that we understand the two types of options, let’s look at the four possible trades that can take place.
 Remember, there are two types of options, calls and puts, and there are two possible positions, buyer and seller.

 That means there are four possible option trades:

-The buyer of the call will always buy the right to buy the stock and the buyer of the put will always buy the right to sell the stock.
+So how do we understand the four plays?
+We need to go back to the definitions.
+A call equals the right to buy a stock while on the flip side a put equals the right to sell a stock.
+The buyer of the call will always buy the right to buy the stock, and the buyer of the put will always buy the right to sell the stock.

-If we flip that position and recognize that the seller of the option takes the opposite position as the buyer of the option, then we can construct a four-way grid that tells us everything we need to know about how the option positions lay out.
+If we flip that position and recognize that the seller of the option takes the opposite position as the buyer of the option, then we can construct a four-way grid that tells us everything we need to know about how the option positions layout.

+However, we do need to be clear, because it does get more complicated from here as there are quite a few moving parts in the world of options, but we promise the journey to learning about stock options will be worth it.
 If you will take the time to learn them, stock options will provide you a lot of flexibility in your trades and possible strategies you can construct.
 Once you understand them, you will never be able to look at stock trading the same again.